 Franchise rights represent the value attributed to agreements with local authorities that allow access to homes in cable service areas acquired through the purchase of cable systems.
 Management estimates the fair value of franchise rights at the date of acquisition and determines if the franchise has a finite life or an indefinite-life as defined by SFAS No. 142, Goodwill and Other Intangible Assets.
-Franchises that qualify for indefinite-life treatment under SFAS No. 142 are tested for impairment annually based on valuations, or more frequently as warranted by events or changes in circumstances.
+Franchises that qualify for indefinite-life treatment under SFAS No. 142 are tested for impairment annually each October 1 based on valuations, or more frequently as warranted by events or changes in circumstances.
 Such test resulted in a total franchise impairment of approximately \$3.3 billion during the third quarter of 2004.
+The October 1, 2005 annual impairment test will be finalized in the fourth quarter of 2005 and any impairment resulting from such test will be recorded in the fourth quarter.
 Franchises are aggregated into essentially inseparable asset groups to conduct the valuations.
 The asset groups generally represent geographic clustering of the Company's cable systems into groups by which such systems are managed.
 Management believes such grouping represents the highest and best use of those assets.